QuantConnect/lean-cli/README.md

   Run a Jupyter Lab environment locally using Docker.

   By default the official LEAN research image is used.
-You can override this by setting the image tag to the 'research- engine' project's config.json property.
+You can override this by setting the image tag to the 'lean- engine' project's config.json property.

 Options: